psitosam/Portfolio/README.md

 <br>
 <br>
-The Skills page showcases what I am currently learning and the skills, languages, frameworks and more that I am confident in.
+The Skills page has a list of my skills displayed in a tag cloud, as well as a summary of what I learned through Turing and on my own.
 <img width="1912" alt="skills_page" src="https://user-images.githubusercontent.com/95240894/191599429-66623c06-5f3c-4951-ad64-c622ad1d7252.png">

 <br>